Coral-Imaging/coral_spawn_counter/README.md

 All cslics runs are in Rstore `smb://rstore.qut.edu.au/projects/sef/marine_robotics/dorian/rrap/cslics`

 Current best ultralytics model `/home/java/Java/ultralytics/runs/detect/train - aten_alor_2000/weights/best.pt` trained on 2000 images of aten and alor cslics

+## Contact Java
+Java Terry can be reached at '33javalava@gmail.com' or on '0444 584 863'